Capitol Police officer suspended after antisemitic document found at checkpoint

 The Post provided the photographs to the Capitol Police on Monday morning and requested comment.
-The department said Monday evening that acting chief Yogananda Pittman had suspended an officer pending an investigation “after anti-Semitic reading material was discovered near his work area on Sunday.”
+The department said Monday evening that acting chief Yogananda D. Pittman had suspended an officer pending an investigation “after anti-Semitic reading material was discovered near his work area on Sunday.”

 “We take all allegations of inappropriate behavior seriously,” Pittman said in the statement.
 “Once this matter was brought to my attention, I immediately ordered the officer to be suspended until the Office of Professional Responsibility can thoroughly investigate.”